Frequently Requested Statistics on Immigrants and Immigration in the United States

-Check out the figure Number and Share of Total U.S. Population, 1850-2012 in MPI’s Data Hub (click on image) to see how immigrants’ share of the overall population has fluctuated over time.
+Check out the figure Number and Share of Total U.S. Population, 1850-2013 in MPI’s Data Hub to see how the immigrant share of the overall population has fluctuated over time.

 What are the historical numbers and shares of immigrants in the United States?